AxFrancois/Netwok-Troubleshooting/Layer 1/Ethernet.md

 ```

+> 📍 `a-100` and `a-full` are preceded by `a-` because the speed and duplex mode of the link has been auto-negotiated.

 > ⚠️ `show interface` indicate the speed available on the link and the speed that has been negotiated with the peer or the speed that has been configured on the interface.
 It doesn't always match the speed of the link.
+Furthermore, the negotiation process might be disable on the interface.

-> ⚠️ A 10 `Mbps` or `a-10` can indicate a device in standby mode.
+> ⚠️ A `10 Mbps` or `a-10` can indicate a device in standby mode.
 Once again, it doesn't always match the speed of the link.

 ### Fixing